MileHacker Logo

 • These initiatives make for a more authentic and impactful travel experience.

-• Look for tour operators with stated community commitments for positive contributions.
+• Look for tour companies with stated community commitments for positive contributions.

 Fair Trade and Ethical Shopping Options

 Prioritize purchasing souvenirs and crafts from local artisans or cooperatives.
-This makes sure fair compensation for their work and supports local livelihoods directly.
+This makes sure fair compensation for what they do and supports local livelihoods directly.

 Conscious Purchases

-• Look for signs indicating fair trade practices or ask vendors about the origin of their products.
+• Watch for signs indicating fair trade practices or ask vendors about the origin of their products.

 • Avoid mass-produced items where the profits may not directly benefit local producers.